-Engineering students can use this opportunity to get “on track,” or take courses that will advance their academic program.
+Engineering students can use this opportunity to catch up or take courses that will advance their academic program.
 You should only take transient courses when you have a well-defined academic plan.
 There can be challenges associated with splitting math and science sequences across institutions.
 Discuss this with your academic advisor so that you can be sure to make the best decision about taking courses elsewhere.

 Engineering students are cautioned not to “get all their Gen-Eds” out of the way as transient students.
 General education courses provide balance and diversity.
 Most engineering programs allow them to be completed throughout the curriculum.

 How do I get approval to take transient courses?